JoviMetzger/42Project-Webserv/README.md

 </details>

----

 <details>
   <summary><strong>Step 2: Bind the Socket</strong></summary>

 ### 🧭 Step 2: Bind the Socket
 After creating the socket, you need to assign an address and port to it. <br>
 This is called binding.
-The server will listen for connections on this address and port. <br> <br>
+The server will listen for connections on this address and port. <br>

 ```cpp
 struct sockaddr_in address;